jkklapp/endpoints_angular_test/README.md

 ## Live

 This project is running [here](https://annular-beacon-110911.appspot.com).
+It is effectively a guest book.